Mariam Al-Batool Mosque: Religious freedom

-Laiq Ahmed Atif (the President of the Ahmadiyya Muslim community in Malta, born in Pakistan) has said that even though Islam literally means peace, the action of some are far-off than peaceful, and has called for the "need to reform" Islamic culture.
-He also adds that adherents of Islam "have a religious duty" to live in peace in Malta.
+Laiq Ahmed Atif (the President of the Aḥmadiyya Muslim community in Malta, born in Pakistan) has said that even though Islam literally means peace, the action of some are far from being peaceful, and has called for the "need to reform" Islamic culture.
+He also adds that adherents to Islam "have a religious duty" to live in peace in Malta.
 He encouraged reforming the process of refugees' integration such as by teaching the Maltese language and Maltese culture.
 However Imam Elsadi has not conceded to the teaching of Maltese culture where it is contrary to Islamic traditions.
 Elsadi and Ahmed Atif have both condemned the Charlie Hebdo shooting that took place in January 2015.
-A protest was organised by the Muslim community right after Friday prayers in December 2015, at the Mariam Al-Batool Mosque, to distant themselves and the Islamic religion from every sort of terrorism were roughly around 100 muslims had attended.
-This had further shown that during Friday prayers, when attendance should be at its peak, most muslims are not attending the Al-Batool Mosque.
-According to Imam Elsadi several muslims in Malta are "ignorant" about Islam, and argues that since many muslims come from homogenous societies they find it hard to accept diversity in Maltese society, and even among other muslim ethnic group themselves.
+A protest was organised by the Muslim community right after Friday prayers in December 2015, at the Mariam Al-Batool Mosque, to distance themselves and the Islamic religion from any sort of terrorism, and was attended by around 100 Muslims.
+This further showed that during Friday prayers, when attendance should be at its peak, most Muslims are not attending the Al-Batool Mosque.
+According to Imam Elsadi, many Muslims in Malta are "ignorant" about Islam, and he argues that since many Muslims come from homogenous societies, they find it hard to accept diversity in Maltese society, even among other Muslim ethnic groups.

 Context

 For these reasons the Mariam Al-Batool Mosque has once again gained national notability in Malta, over similar controversies, since its inauguration by Muammar Gaddafi in 1984.
-In order to address such crisis the Maltese government and the Muslim society have agreed to seek the building of another mosque in Malta; if this materializes the Mariam Al-Batool Mosque will no longer be the "only mosque in Malta".
+In order to address such crisis the Maltese government and the Muslim society have agreed to seek the building of another mosque in Malta.
+If this materializes, the Mariam Al-Batool Mosque will no longer be the "only mosque in Malta".